-This course follows the outline provided in the AP bulletin.
 Students are engaged in an in-depth study of American history from the colonial period to the present.
+An AP exam will be given at the end of the course; this course follows the College Board course and exam description.